-For the purposes of this document a teaching space is any room where formal teaching takes place.
-In Primary schools these include classrooms, special education tuition rooms, multi purpose room, library, learning support rooms and the general purpose room.
-Examples of rooms that are not considered teaching spaces are offices, staff room, stores.
+For the purpose of this document a teaching space is any room where formal teaching takes place.

+In post primary schools teaching spaces include classrooms, group rooms, all specialist rooms, the library and the PE hall.

+Examples of rooms that are not considered teaching spaces are offices, Staff Room, Pastoral Rooms, GP Dining area.